ASU-Vibe-Coding-Centre/mcp-learning/06-integration-patterns/checkpoint.md

 **Success Criteria:**

 - [ ] Configuration file is valid JSON
-- [ ] All three servers appear in Claude Desktop
+- [ ] All three servers appear in Cursor IDE
 - [ ] Can successfully call tools from each server
 - [ ] Servers don't interfere with each other
 - [ ] Error messages are clear and helpful